The Rules of Attraction: Plot summary

 The novel is written in the first-person, continuing the aesthetic of Ellis' earlier Less than Zero, and is told from the points of view of multiple characters.
 The main narrators are three students: Paul, Sean, and Lauren.
 A number of other characters also provide first-hand accounts throughout the story, which takes place at the fictional Camden College, a liberal arts school on the East Coast of the United States.
 The three main characters (who rarely attend class) end up in a love triangle within a sequence of drug runs, "Dressed to Get Screwed" parties, and "End of the World" parties.

 The story begins and ends midway through a sentence (the first word in the book being 'and', the last words are 'and she') in order to give the effect that it begins somewhere closer to the middle, rather than at a true beginning (in medias res).
 Another interpretation is that the story has neither a beginning nor an ending, signifying the endless cycle of debauchery in which the characters of the novel engage.
 This is sometimes mistaken by readers as a typographical error or the result of a missing page, but was purposely written by Ellis.

 Characters

 Sean Bateman

-Sean is a twenty-one-year-old student from a wealthy family.
+Sean is a 21-year-old student from a wealthy family.
 He is very promiscuous and a heavy substance abuser, as well as a drug dealer in the employ of Rupert Guest.
 He becomes romantically involved with Lauren, a relationship he considers to be true love.
-It is also implied that Sean is bisexual, as he apparently becomes involved in a sexual relationship with Paul Denton.
+It is also implied that Sean is bisexual, as he apparently becomes involved in a sexual relationship with Paul.
 However, whether these encounters are real or simply a product of Paul's imagination is left ambiguous; Paul narrates sexual incidents between himself and Sean, while such incidents are absent from Sean's own narration.